Auto-Sklearn 2.0: Hands-free AutoML via Meta-Learning

 \paragraph{Constructing the per-dataset Policy Selector}

-Instead of using a fixed, learned policy, we now propose to adapt the policy to the dataset at hand by using per-instance algorithm selection, that means we select the appropriate algorithm for each problem instance by taking its properties into account.
+Instead of using a fixed, learned policy, we now propose to adapt the policy to the dataset at hand by using per-instance algorithm selection, which means we select the appropriate algorithm for each dataset by taking its properties into account.
 To construct the meta selection model (TR6), we follow the \selector{} design of HydraMIP~\citep{xu-rcra11a}: for each pair of \automl{} policies, we fit a random forest to predict whether policy $\pi_A$ outperforms policy $\pi_B$ given the current dataset's meta-features.
-Since the misclassification loss depends on the difference of the losses of the two policies (i.e. the ADTM when choosing the wrong policy), we weight each meta-observation by their loss difference.
+Since the misclassification loss depends on the difference between the losses of the two policies (i.e. the ADTM when choosing the wrong policy), we weight each meta-observation by their loss difference.
 To make errors comparable across different datasets~\citep{bardenet-icml13a}, we scale the individual error values for each dataset.
-At test time (TE2), we query all pairwise models for the given meta-features, and use voting for $\Xi$ to choose a policy $\pi$.
+At test time (TE2), we query all pairwise models for the given meta-features and use voting for $\Xi$ to choose a policy $\pi$.
 We will refer to this strategy as the \textit{Policy Selector}.

 To improve the performance of the \modelselector{}, we applied BO to optimize the \modelselector{}'s hyperparameters to minimize the cross-validation error~\citep{lindauer-jair15a}.
-We optimized in total seven hyperparameters, five of which are related to the random forest, one is how to combine the pairwise models to get a prediction and the last one is the strategy of how to scale error values to compute weights for comparing datasets, i.e. using the raw observations, scale with $[min, max]$ / $[min, 1]$ across a pair or all policies or use the difference in ranks as the weight (see Table~\ref{tab:selector:space}).
+We optimized in total seven hyperparameters, five of which are related to the random forest, one is how to combine the pairwise models to get a prediction, and the last one is the strategy of how to scale error values to compute weights for comparing datasets, i.e. using the raw observations, scale with $[min, max]$ / $[min, 1]$ across a pair or all policies or use the difference in ranks as the weight (see Table~\ref{tab:selector:space}).
 Hyperparameters are shared between all pairwise models to avoid factorial growth of the number of hyperparameters with the number of new model selection strategies.
-We allow a tree depth of 0, which is equivalent to the single best strategy described above.
+We allow a tree depth of 0\updates{, i.e., a tree with all data in a single leaf}, which is equivalent to the single best strategy described above.